zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 ## Instructions

 Create a REST api service to store and read data from H2 database.
-* seeddata.java is a sample script that can be modified to populate the database
+* SeedData.java is a sample script that can be modified to populate the database
 * note that all new todos default to completed = false;

 The table layouts are as follows:

-* All tables should have audit fields / columns - createby createddate modifiedby modifieddate
 * Note these are the minimum fields required.
 More is okay.

-* TODO
+* TODOS
   * todoid primary key, not null long
   * description string, not null
   * datestarted datetime